Serotav/Enrichard/README.md

-# Enrichard: CpG Site Enrichment Analysis Tool
+# Enrichard

-**Enrichard** is a powerful and user-friendly web application designed for CpG site enrichment analysis.
+**Enrichard**, also known as FLASH (Fast Loci Annotation of Significant enricHments), is a powerful and user-friendly web application designed for CpG site enrichment analysis.
 It allows researchers to identify over-represented biological traits, pathways, or genomic features within a given set of CpG probe IDs.
-The tool is built with Python, Streamlit, and various data analysis libraries, providing a seamless and interactive experience for both single-sample and two-sample comparative analyses.
+The tool is built with Python, Streamlit, and a high-performance data processing backend, providing a seamless and interactive experience for complex epigenetic analyses.

 The project is built with a **modular architecture**, making it easy to extend and customize.
-New analysis modules can be added with minimal effort, and existing ones can be modified to suit specific research needs.
-To ensure maximum performance and efficiency, the data processing pipeline is optimized with **Polars**, a lightning-fast data manipulation library.
+New analysis modules can be added with minimal effort.
+To ensure maximum performance and efficiency, the data processing pipeline is heavily optimized with **Polars**.

-## 🚀 Key Features
+## 🚀 Features

+- **Three Analisys Pipelines:**

     - **Single Sample Enrichment:** Analyze a single list of CpG sites to find enriched biological terms.

-- **Two-Sample Comparison:** Compare two distinct sets of CpG sites to identify common and unique enriched traits between them.
+    - **Two-Sample Comparison:** Compare two distinct sets of CpG sites to identify common and unique enriched traits.

+    - **Multi-Sample Group Comparison:** Perform a meta-analysis on entire cohorts to identify robust biological themes that are consistently enriched across many samples compared to random controls.

+- **High Performance:** The analysis core is designed for speed, leveraging parallel processing, pre-computation, and the Polars library to deliver results in minutes, not hours.

-- **Custom Backgrounds:** Use predefined genomic backgrounds or upload your own custom background for more tailored analyses.
+- **Custom Backgrounds:** Use predefined genomic backgrounds (HM450, EPIC, EPIC+, EPICv2) or upload your own.

-- **Multiple Correction Methods:** Choose from a variety of statistical correction methods, including Bonferroni and FDR, to adjust p-values and reduce false positives.
+- **Multiple Correction Methods:** Choose from a variety of statistical correction methods, including Bonferroni and FDR (Benjamini-Hochberg), to control for false positives.

-- **Interactive Visualizations:** Explore your results through interactive tables and visualizations, making it easy to interpret complex data.
+- **Interactive Visualizations:** Explore your results through dynamic dot plots, heatmaps, and dumbbell plots, making it easy to interpret complex data.
-- **Parallel Processing:** Leverages parallel processing to deliver fast and efficient analysis, even with large datasets.
-- **Open-Source:** The entire project is open-source, encouraging transparency, collaboration, and community-driven improvements.

 ## ⚙️ How It Works